fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer3_application_support/03_systems.rst

 state transition dynamics.
 However, this state transition is triggered by an external source of action, for example an Actuator.

-In real application of state-based systems, such as controlled systems, it is highly interested to maintain a desired system state, reach a system state or maximize system output, through optimum state transitions.
+In real application of state-based systems, such as controlled systems, it is highly interesting to maintain a desired system state, reach a system state or maximize system output, through optimum state transitions.
 Additionally, it is also a important concern to verify if the system is performing within the objective of the application or if the system has failed.